Helbling-Technik/HelMoRo/docs/software/02_quick_start_guide.md

 roslaunch helmoro_description nav_helmoro.launch is_real_robot:=false use_rviz:=true use_gui:=true
 ```

-which should work out of the box, if you followed the Installation guide
+which should work out of the box, if you followed the Installation guide.
+The section [Launching](#launching) will provide you with further detail and different launch scripts.

 ### Real Robot